In previous versions of Ubuntu, such as 16.04, 14.04, 12.04, etc., installing a LAMP configuration was usually straight-forward:

 sudo apt install mysql-server

-Next, we need to enable the "Universe" repository and install phpMyAdmin:
+Next, we need to make sure that the "Universe" repository is enabled, then install phpMyAdmin:

 sudo add-apt-repository universe